When you build your browser automation projects via the WebDriver protocol you need to take into consideration the following:

 <WND>tags in the Close Application activity only closes the browser session and not the corresponding webdriver process.
 It is recommended to use

-- When using Chrome, the browser window opened via the Webdriver protocol always opens in the same visual space and with the same size specifications.
+- When using Chrome or Firefox, the browser window opened via the WebDriver protocol always opens in the same visual space and with the same size specifications.
 Moreover, some websites have adaptive page layout and this can lead to invalid selectors when the window size is changed.
 In this regard, it is recommended to use the default browser window size when you create your automation project.